stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

 A note about updates.

-The Dropbox shared folder is updated at least once a day, while the pack that has the downloadable link is updated each Sunday unless a major change is made.
+The Dropbox shared folder is updated as soon as changes to code or sounds are made, while the pack that has the downloadable link is updated each Sunday unless a major change is made.

 Misc notes:

 A note about ambience.
 In some cases, ambience fails to work for some players.
 This is do to the fact that they have brief mode enabled.
 If brief mode is enabled, ambience will not work correctly.
 To fix this, type brief, then disable hiding of discriptions.
 To access the configuration manager, please hit "F-2."
-If by chance you find that a sound has gotten stuck, or is not acting as expected, you may use the key Control-F11 to stop all currently playing sounds.
+If by chance you find that a sound has gotten stuck, or is not acting as expected, you may use the alias StopSound, or the key Control-F11 to stop all currently playing sounds.
 If you hear that gagging is in effect, please hit control-slash.
 This will force VIP to ungag your speech.
 To view any of the help files related to this soundpack, you may either use the alias SpHelp, or use the key alt-shift-H.
 To see the last change that was posted, without opening the changelog, you can either type SpVersion, or use the key Alt-V.